New estimates and tests of independence in some copula models

 \section{New tests of independence}

 One of our motivation is to build a statistical test of independence, based on $\phi$-divergence.
-In the framework of the parametric copula model, the null hypothesis, i.e., the independence case $C_{\theta}(u_1,u_2) = u_1u_2$ corresponds to $\mathcal{H}_0~:~\theta_T = \theta_0$.
-We consider the composite alternative hypothesis $\mathcal{H}_1~:~\theta_T \neq \theta_0$.
-Since, $\theta_0$ is a boundary value of the parameter space $\Theta$, we can see that the convergence in distribution of the corresponding pseudo-likelihood ratio statistic to a $\chi^2$ random variable does not hold; see \cite{bouzebda-keziou2008}.
+In the framework of the parametric copula model, the null hypothesis, i.e., the independence case

+corresponds to We consider the composite alternative hypothesis Since, $\theta_0$ is a boundary value of the parameter space $\mathbf{\Theta}$, we can see that the convergence in distribution of the corresponding pseudo-likelihood ratio statistic to a $\chi^2$ random variable does not hold; see \cite{bouzebda-keziou2008}.
 We give now a solution to this problem.
 We propose the following statistics